openspout/openspout/docs/documentation.md

 use OpenSpout\Writer\XLSX\Options;
 use OpenSpout\Writer\XLSX\Options\HeaderFooter;

-$options = new Options();
+$writer = new Writer(new Options(
-$options->setHeaderFooter(new HeaderFooter(
+    headerFooter: new HeaderFooter(
         'oddHeader',
         'oddFooter',
         'evenHeader',
         'evenFooter',
-    true  // differentOddEven, default value is false ));
+        true,  // differentOddEven, default value is false ),

-$writer = new Writer($options);
+));
 ```

 ## Styling

 ### Available styles

-OpenSpout supports styling at a row and cell level.
+OpenSpout supports styling at cell level.
 It is possible to customize the fonts, backgrounds, alignment as
 well as borders.

 For fonts and alignments, OpenSpout does not support all the possible formatting options yet.
 But you can find the most